-Please refer to the School's Privacy Notices.
+Please refer to the School's Privacy Notices for details of who, aside from the school, has access to the personal data processed.

+Data Sharing
-The School will only share personal data under limited circumstances, when there is a lawful basis to do so and where identified in the Privacy Notices.
-The following principles apply:

-- The School will share data if there is an issue with a pupil or third party, for example, parent/carer that puts the safety of staff or others at risk; - The School will share data where there is a need to liaise with other agencies.
+- The School will only share personal data under limited circumstances, when there is a lawful basis to do so and where identified in the Privacy Notices.
+The following principles apply: - The School will share data if there is an issue with a pupil or third party, for example, parent/carer that puts the safety of staff or others at risk; The School will share data where there is a need to liaise with other agencies.
 It will seek consent as necessary and appropriate before doing so.
-However, where child protection and safeguarding concerns apply, it will apply the "Seven golden rules of information sharing" which provide that in limited circumstances data may be shared with external agencies without the knowledge or consent of the parent or student; - The School's suppliers and contractors including its data protection officer and IT services provider may need data to provide services.
-When sharing data, the School will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law; - Establish a data processing contract with the supplier or contractor, either in the contract or as a standalone agreement, to ensure the fair and lawful processing of any personal data it shares where there is regular sharing; - Only share data that the supplier or contractor needs to carry out their service, and information necessary to keep them safe while working with the School. - The School may also share personal data with law enforcement and government bodies where there is a lawful requirement / basis for us to do so, including: - o For the prevention or detection of crime and/or fraud: - o For the apprehension or prosecution of offenders; - For the assessment or collection of tax owed to HMRC; - In connection with legal proceedings; - For research and statistical purposes, as long as personal data is sufficiently anonymised, or consent has been provided.
+However, where child protection and safeguarding concerns apply, it will apply the "Seven golden rules of information sharing" which provide that in limited circumstances data may be shared with external agencies without the knowledge or consent of the parent or child in line with the DPA 2018, which includes "safeguarding of children and individuals at risk as a condition that allows practitioners to share information without consent;

+We may also disclose personal data to law enforcement and government bodies where there is a lawful requirement / basis for us to do so, including:

+- For the prevention or detection of crime and/or fraud; - For the apprehension or prosecution of offenders; - For the assessment or collection of tax owed to HMRC; - In connection with legal proceedings; - For research and statistical purposes, as long as personal data is sufficiently anonymised, or consent has been provided or it is otherwise fair and lawful to do so.

-The School may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects pupils or staff.
+We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation.